 But there are certainly clear signs of a continuing growth of interest internationally for example, the standard has recently been adopted as a national standard in Jordan and because of that its now published in Arabic and I think that will have quite an impact on take up in the Middle East for example.
 The standard’s been adopted another example in Australia and New Zealand and that’s certainly leading to it now being sighted increasingly in tender requirements for some government contracts and referenced in legislation.
 But there are still quite a number of areas of the world particularly developing countries where there’s a lot more to do to raise awareness of ISO 45001 although there are some great efforts being made in some of those countries as we ourselves found as a standards committee when we last met face to face in Rwanda in Africa in 2019.

-I think its also fair to say though, that standards while claiming to be applicable to organizations of any size are often written in a language which actually in reality is more accessible to and more reflective of larger organizations and that’s for example why we as a standards committee published the so called ISO 45001 handbook, or to give it its proper title Practical Guide for Smaller organizations.
-And its also why we have two members of the leadership team of our standards committee specifically focused on the needs of and engagement with those smaller organizations.
+I think its also fair to say though, that standards while claiming to be applicable to organisations of any size are often written in a language which actually in reality is more accessible to and more reflective of larger organisations and that’s for example why we as a standards committee published the so called ISO 45001 handbook, or to give it its proper title Practical Guide for Smaller Organisations.
+And its also why we have two members of the leadership team of our standards committee specifically focused on the needs of and engagement with those smaller organisations.

 So what’s in the pipeline for TC 283?